ENVIRONMENT

 Recycle whenever possible and find opportunities to reduce waste generation

-Addressing the many forms of waste is a critical component of our environmental strategy to conserve resources.
-Our primary focus is on managing our largest waste streams, which are in the areas of food service, operations and construction.
+Managing waste is a critical component of our overall commitment to resource conservation, and we prioritize reducing our largest waste streams in the areas of food service, operations and construction.
+Our approach involves waste prevention, process management and ongoing education.

 Increase purchasing of sustainable products and services